 - Flood, V. J., Neff, M., & Abrahamson, D. (2015).
 Boundary interactions: Resolving interdisciplinary collaboration challenges using digitized embodied performances.
 In T. Koschmann, P. Häkkinen, & P. Tchounikine (Eds.), “Exploring the material conditions of learning: opportunities and challenges for CSCL,” the Proceedings of the Computer Supported Collaborative Learning (CSCL) Conference.
 Gothenburg, Sweden: ISLS.

-Gesture and embodied interaction in mathematics and science learning and instruction:
+Gesture in mathematics and science learning and instruction:

 - Flood, V. J., Amar, F. G., Nemirovsky, R., Harrer, B. W., Bruce, M. R. M., & Wittmann, M. C. (2015).
 Paying attention to gesture when students talk chemistry: Interactional resources for responsive reaching.
 Journal of Chemical Education, 92(1), 11-22.